cedardb/docs/content/_index.md

 cascade:
   type: docs
 toc: false
-next: /what_is_cedardb
+next: /getting_started
 ---

 Welcome to the CedarDB documentation!

-CedarDB is a relational database system (DBMS) speaking SQL.
+CedarDB is a blazingly fast relational database system (RDBMS) speaking SQL.
-In contrast to most other DBMS, CedarDB can process transactions (i.e., newly incoming data) and analytics at the same time without sacrificing performance.
+It can run analytical queries (OLAP) and transactions (OLTP) at the same time while giving strong ACID guarantees (MVCC).
+CedarDB uses PostgreSQL's SQL dialect and speaks the PostgreSQL wire protocol, making it compatible with many PostgreSQL database tools out of the box.

 If you want to try out CedarDB for yourself, take a look at the following links:
 {{< cards >}}